anuragjha/cs686-blockchain-crowdfunding/README.md

 1. Adding mechanism for fees for block producer - done
 2. Interest rate and time bound to return Interest
 3. Blacklist Borrower for defaulting
+4. Self Adjusting Difficulty - in progress
+> Algo for now - Receieved a Block for a height h (put logic before checking the difficulty POW)
+> Also, Algo to be put for creating a new block - (put this logic in nonce find)
+> UpdateDifficulty() {
+>  find the latest n blocks (n=5 for now)
+>  find the avgTimeDiff between these 5 blocks
+>  if the avgTimeDiff > 6 sec then  decrease the difficulty level
+>  if the avgTimeDiff < 4 sec then increase the difficulty level
+> }
+> Will also have to be in Download of New Miner (to get the latest Difficulty) - after that can be changed by node independently

 ### Assumptions - Rules under which the application works correctly
 1. First Miner runs on port 6686